qwertyuu/nodejs-website-ping/README.md

 # pingweb

-Tool to run a browser and retry a page until a condition is met.
+Tool to run a browser and try a page for a condition in a loop.

 ### Examples